DasKju/.github/profile/README.md

 # DasKju

 ## Hi there 👋
-We at Daskju Wont to create OpenSource and Free Software!
+We at Daskju want to create OpenSource and Free Software!

 ## Where you can finde us
 Our [Webpage](https://www.daskju.com)\